MarlonFu/grotech/README.md

-# Open index.html to navigate the site
+# Open index.html from static folder to navigate the site